davidemmolino/react-mock-interview/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## `Prompt`
+## Prompt

-1) Build a counter feature.
+1. Build a counter feature.
 Don't worry about styling, just make a button and each time that you click this button a counter goes up by one.

+2. Fetch data from this api https://randomuser.me/api and display it as a string in the DOM.